rowanmac/rowanmac.github.io/pages/about.md

 permalink: /about/
 ---

-I'm Rowan MacConville, currently an MPhil student in Chinese Studies at Trinity College Dublin.
-Welcome to my blog!
+I'm Rowan MacConville, currently an MPhil student in Chinese Studies at Trinity College Dublin, formally BA History at University College Dublin.
 ## The Irish History Brief
 This site was created mostly to publically host my bibliographic project, The Irish History Brief.
 In late 2024 I was looking for up-to-date information about what was being published in Irish history and I discovered that there really wasn't any frequently updated database.